-"Toyota Super Long Life Coolant" is pre-mixed with 50% coolant and 50% deionized water.
+"Toyota Super Long Life Coolant" is a mixture of 50% coolant and 50% deionized water (for the U.S.A.) or 55% coolant and 45% deionized water (for Canada).

-Funnel (only for adding coolant)

-CHECKING BRAKE FLUID

-SAE J1703 or FMVSS No.116 DOT 3 brake fluid

-- Rag or paper towel - Funnel (only for adding fluid)

-CHECKING POWER STEERING FLUID

-Automatic transmission fluid DEXRON®II or III

-- Rag or paper towel - Funnel (only for adding fluid)
+Tools: • Funnel (only for adding coolant) CHECKING BRAKE FLUID Parts (if level is low): SAE J1703 or FMVSS No.116 DOT 3 brake fluid Tools: • Rag or paper towel • Funnel (only for adding fluid) CHECKING POWER STEERING FLUID Parts (if level is low): Automatic transmission DEXRON®II or III Tools: • Rag or paper towel • Funnel (only for adding fluid)